ReedSyllas/solid-state-tools/README.md

 ];
 ```

-With that, all of the statements below work exactly as expected.
+With that, the following statements work (as is expected of a setter):

 ```ts
 setDouble(10);              // double: 10, count: 5